 Learning paths not only tie learning materials together, but also help to create a steady and measured learning pace.
 For example, if all newcomers in your company have to complete onboarding training in 20 days, you can set due dates for each chapter, so that your learners are not tempted to postpone viewing courses until the last 2 days.

 It works fine if you enroll all your learners in a program on the same day.
 But what if your organization hires a new employee on week 1, three of them on week 5, and also a few more on weeks 11-14?
 Do you have to calculate and set up deadlines for all chapters manually?
 No more!
-The upcoming update of iSpring Learn LMS will allow you to define learning path rules once and for all, so whenever your learners start their program, the system will guide them through the process in the same pace automatically.
+The latest update of iSpring Learn LMS allows you to define learning path rules once and for all, so whenever your learners start their program, the system will guide them through the process in the same pace automatically.

 This saves a lot of time for LMS admins, and learners are kept engaged, motivated, and on track.